 The defensive line is stacked with a lot of depth.
 The starters, led by Cox, looks to be one of the best from left to right.
 Jackson was added this past offseason and forms a scary defensive tackle duo in the middle.
 Graham and Barnett form a solid defensive end duo.

-The main backups of Jernigan and Curry can start for a number of teams and will get on the field plenty in certain rotations.
+The main backups of Jernigan and Curry can start for several teams and will get on the field plenty in certain rotations.
 Hall, Ridgeway, and Hester may come in at times but could also contribute on Special Teams if needed.

 - Starters: Nigel Bradham, Kamu Grugier-Hill, Zach Brown